survoai/humalect-docs/docs/10-Pipelines/how-to-deploy-a-pipeline.md

 ![deploy-pipeline](./../../static/img/deploy-pipeline.png)

 ## Components of Deployments
 1. At the top, you can see the name of the `project`, `cluster`, and `repository` with which your pipeline is created.
 2. You can see the `branch` and the `environment`(default in this case), to which your pipeline is linked.
 3. `Deploy Pipeline` button can be used for manual deployment of the pipeline.
 4. `Show Metrics and Logs` shows real time `CPU` and `memory` usage of your deployment.
-It also streams the logs of your existing kubernetes deployment.
+It also streams the logs of your existing Kubernetes deployment.
 5. `Time` field displays timestamp of the deployment.
 6. `Trigger` shows the type of deployment, it can be `manual` or `automatic`.
 The value of the field is `automatic` if `CD` was enabled in pipeline and `manual` if the pipeline was deployed manually.
 7. `Commit` field redirects the user to the exact git commit which was deployed.
 8. `Deployment` field shows the deployment progress
 9. `Status` fields shows the status of various steps involved.

 ## What are various ways of deploying my pipeline?
 There are two ways of deploying your pipeline via Humalect's console: